Selivanof/ecebot/README.md

 # THMMY Bot

-A discord utility bot used in the Electrical and Computer Engineering - AUTH student's discord server.
+A discord utility bot used in the Electrical and Computer Engineering - AUTH student's discord server (not officially affiliated with the university).
 It utilizes a PostgreSQL database to provide schedule and professor information to the members, while also providing some server-specific utilities to the admins.
 Note that all the messages sent by the bot that are meant to be viewed by non-admin server members are written in the server's main language, greek.
 # Table of contents